-Notwithstanding any other provision of this Sec.
+Notwithstanding any other provision of Sec.
 207-6 (Signs), any eligible conversion structure may be modified to an electronic billboard, provided that the applicant removes from within the City of Snellville an equal number of removal structures and billboard sign faces to be converted.
 In order to be eligible for use as a removal structure, the entirety of the above-ground portion of the removal structure must be removed.
-The applicant is entitled to obtain a permit, upon proper application, for the conversion of a conversion structure to an electronic billboard, which permit must provide that the conversion structure may not converted to an electronic billboard until the removal structure has been fully removed.
+The applicant is entitled to obtain a permit, upon proper application, for the conversion of a conversion structure to an electronic billboard, which permit must provide that the conversion structure has been fully removed.
 Each permit will grant the applicant a period of not less than 1 year to complete conversion of the conversion structure after removal of the removal structure.